 In recent years the eCommerce industry has become saturated with software add-ons and apps.
 Whether you’re just setting up shop or are well-established and looking to make a change, it’s hard to know where to start.
-To help you figure out which tools are best for your website and business, we’ve rounded up our top picks from the various web services currently available.
+To help you figure out which tools are best for your website and business, we’ve rounded up our top picks from the various web services and platforms currently available.

 Over 30% of all online stores are powered by WooCommerce, and with good reason – the shopping cart plugin integrates seamlessly with sites that run on WordPress and is available to download for free.
 There are a wide range of payment options available for customers (such as PayPal) and plenty of additional widgets for extra functionality and integration.
 Unlike Shopify you’ll need to find our own hosting and be responsible for keeping the site secure, but you’ll have complete ownership of your site which allows for more control.

 Bigcommerce is a platform that – similarly to Shopify – acts as a CMS that allows you to build and manage your entire website.
-Across its various themes, the user experience is designed to optimize conversions and streamline the checkout process.
+Across its various themes, the user experience is designed to optimise conversions and streamline the checkout process.
 It also has the flexibility to deal with multiple currencies and levels of taxation so is great for international sales.
-Useful features such as SEO tools, reviews and coupons are all included in the package but extra capabilities and integrations are also available through an app store.
+Useful features such as SEO tools, reviews, and coupons are all included in the package but extra capabilities and integrations are also available through an app store.